RodrigoRoL/Readme-node/README.md

   ## Usage
-  To use this app, - Run in the terminal the following command “node index.js” and follow the prompts
+  To use this app, - Run in the terminal the following command “node index.js” and follow the prompts The following is a link to demonstrate how the app works (shows the creation of this ReadMe): https://drive.google.com/file/d/1K9ZH95-dKWTPrmaySgl_Q6juuLVIeO3G/view?usp=share_link

   ## Contributions
   Contributors to the app, - Starter code by https://github.com/coding-boot-camp/potential-enigma/tree/main/Develop